Simulating Your Retirement: An Essential Step!

 While spending money today brings immediate satisfaction, it's harder to see the benefits of saving for retirement.
 But many people still dream of retiring young.
 Is this realistic?

 Financial institutions have developed a variety of simulators to help you make sure your retirement plan is solid.
-You can also use CompuPension, an online retirement simulator provided by the Régie des rentes du Québec (RRQ), that calculates your income based on your situation.
+You can also use CompuPension, an online retirement simulator provided by Retraite Québec that calculates your income based on your situation.

 Gather Your Records First!

-To use the RRQ and financial institution simulators, you'll need the following information:
+To use Retraite Québec and financial institution simulators, you'll need the following information:

-- The total of all your registered plans (RRSPs, CELIs, DPSPs, defined contribution SPPs, etc.)
+- Statements for all of your registered plans (RRSPs, TFSAs, DPSPs, defined contribution SPPs, etc.)

 - Your Statement of Participation in the Québec Pension Plan (QPP)

-- Your pay summary and your T4 and notice of assessment from the Canada Revenue Agency, formerly the Canada Customs and Revenue Agency (with RRSP deductions)
+- Your pay slip and notice of assessment from the Canada Revenue Agency (for RRSP deductions)

 Depending on the simulator, you may need other information to accurately estimate your retirement income.